JohnnySun/doge-university/DDEI/code.md

 published: true
 ---

-# UVa Department of Mathematics Code of Conduct and Guidelines for Conflict Resolution
+# DOGE University Department of Mathematics Code of Conduct and Guidelines for Conflict Resolution

 <p ><span ></span></p>
-<p ><span>The University of Virginia Department of Mathematics is an academic workplace and community that
+<p ><span>The DOGE University Department of Mathematics is an academic workplace and community that
         thrives best under conditions of trust, respect, understanding, cooperation, and belonging among all its members.
 In this document a </span><b>department member</b><span >&nbsp;means any faculty member, staff member, student, or visitor of the department.</span></p>